 Define your space

-First, find a space that is quiet and free from distraction.
-Great if you can close the door, but an out of the way nook in the corner of a room or wide hallway can work just as well.
-The dining table is fine if you can clock off before the table is needed for dinner or other activities.
+First, find a space that’s quiet and free from distraction.
+Great if you can close the door, but an out-of-the-way nook in the corner of a room or wide hallway can work just as well.
+The dining table is fine if you can clock off before it’s needed for dinner or other activities.

 Other things to consider when setting up your space are:

 - Is the lighting adequate?
 Prevent eye fatigue by ensuring lighting is bright enough to read and work without straining.

 - Do you have access to natural light?
 Natural light is proven to boost mood and well-being.
 Work by a window if possible, and move outside for short breaks to up your natural light fix.

 - Is the area well ventilated?
 A stuffy space could leave you feeling drained and headachy, so open a window where you can — even if just a crack — or bring in a fan to circulate the air.

 - Check your room temperature and aim to keep it at a steady level — 21-22 degrees Celsius (70-72 degrees Fahrenheit) is generally considered the optimum temperature for the highest productivity.